-This option may be used to specify the output file.
-The output is sent to the standard output by default.
-If the file name ends with ".gz" it will be compressed with the gzip(1) algorithm, if it ends with ".bz" or ".bz2" it will be compressed with the bzip2(1) algorithm.
+This option may be used to cause listings to produce the bare minimum of information.
+It is usually useful for shell scripts.
+If the file name ends with ".gz" it will be compressed with the gzip(1) algorithm, if it ends with ".bz" or ".bz2" it will be compressed with the bzip(1) algorithm.

 All options may be abbreviated; the abbreviation is documented as the upper case letters, all lower case letters and underscores () are optional.
-You must use consecutive sequences of optional letters.
+You must use consecutive sequences of optional letters